 - 12.04 In urgent situations, the Employer shall have the right to fill the vacancy by way of temporary assignment.
-A temporary assignment that involves a change to a different classification with a higher rate of pay will be posted as a vacancy in accordance with standard posting procedures should the temporary assignment extend beyond two months. - 12.05 In the event an employee is the successful applicant for a vacancy hereunder, the Employer need not consider such employee for any further posted vacancy for a period of three (3) months following the date of acceptance.
+A temporary assignment that involves a change to a different classification with a higher rate of pay will be posted as a vacancy in accordance with standard posting procedures should the temporary assignment extend beyond three months. - 12.05 In the event an employee is the successful applicant for a vacancy hereunder, the Employer need not consider such employee for any further posted vacancy for a period of three (3) months following the date of acceptance.
 At the discretion of the Employer, however, an employee may be limited to two (2) successful bids in a calendar year. - 12.06 The Employer will first consider all internal applicants.
 As part of the consideration process, the Employer agrees to formally interview a minimum of three internal candidates judged to be most qualified for each posted vacancy.
-Appointments shall be made of the applicant who possesses the skills, ability, situational factors and experience.
-When these are determined to be equal, seniority shall rule.
-After complying with the provisions above, the Employer will consider applicants from the special seniority list prior to advertising the position externally.
+Appointments shall be made of the applicant who possesses the knowledge, skills, ability, situational factors, experience, and seniority.
+When these are determined to be equal, the higher rating in situational factors will be considered to make the final decision.
+If each candidate rates the same in situational factors, then the earliest hire date will be considered to make the final decision.